sendils-cognite/code-task-evaluation/README.md

-# Solution Architect Python Exercise Pack
+# Python Code Exercise Pack

-This pack is for a ten-minute live assessment of Solution Architect candidates who will work on data-platform projects.
+This pack is for a ten-minute live assessment of candidates who will work on data-platform projects.
 It deliberately uses ordinary Python and generic data-platform concepts; no Cognite or CDF knowledge is required.